noiseprotocol/noisesocket_spec/noisesocket.md

  * The responder can **accept** the initiator's choice of initial Noise protocol; **switch** to a different Noise protocol; ask the initiator to **retry** a different Noise protocol; or **reject** the handshake entirely.
 The responder indicates this choice by sending some negotiation data back to the initiator, or closing the connection.

 NoiseSocket doesn't specify the contents of negotiation data, since different applications will encode and advertise protocol support in different ways.
-NoiseSocket just defines a message format to transport this data, and APIs to access it.
+NoiseSocket just defines a message format to transport this data.

 NoiseSocket handles two other low-level issues: